mrana007/Building_Management_Client/README.md

 - in member dashboard he will see the agreement accepted details
 - he also can payment the agreement rent from here
-- if a member apply apply coupon he will get discount -that's all from this project
+- if a member apply apply coupon he will get discount -that's all from this project.
+- any user can send message for query about apartments
+- In Apartment structure user will show the details